-This is a spot of Pari/GP code to guess a linear recurrence from a vector of numbers (or even from polynomials for guessing with a symbolic parameter).
-If successful the result is pretty printed.
+This is a spot of Pari/GP code to guess a linear recurrence from a vector of numbers (or vector of polynomials for guessing with further parameters).
+The result is pretty printed.
 For example,

 The guess is found by a simple

 include powers, polynomials, and polynomials times powers.
 Values given can

 themselves be GP polynomials for parameterization, or (very) limited symbolic